MegumiKatou02/NeriChi/README.md

-# NeriChi (Nerine + Ching)
+# NeriChi

-**Lyrics Next** is a modern platform for searching, saving, and sharing song lyrics, supporting multiple languages.
+**NeriChi** is a modern platform for searching, saving, and sharing song lyrics, supporting multiple languages.
 Built with Next.js, Firebase, Chakra UI, and Tailwind CSS.

 ## 🚀 Key Features